superctr/ctrmml/mml_ref.md

 node.

 ##### Commands
 The initial and target parameters are defined in semitones.
-They CAN be fractional.
+You can use decimals, although they will be truncated to 8.8 bits fixed point.

 -	`value>target:length` - Inserts a node with initial value,
 	slide target and length.